Troms: Climate

-Located at a latitude of nearly 70°N, Troms has short, cool summers, but fairly mild winters along the coast due to the temperate sea; Torsvåg Lighthouse in Karlsøy has January 24-hr average of -1 C. Tromsø averages -4 C in January with a daily high of -2 C, while July averages 12 C with high of 15 C. Temperatures are typically below freezing for about 5 months (8 months in the mountains), from early November to the beginning of April, but coastal areas are moderated by the sea: with more than 130 years of official weather recordings, the coldest winter temperature ever recorded in Tromsø is -20.1 C in February 1985.
-The all-time high for Troms is 33.5 C recorded in Bardufoss July 18, 2018.
+Located at a latitude of nearly 70°N, Troms has short, cool summers, but fairly mild winters along the coast due to the temperate sea; Torsvåg Lighthouse in Karlsøy Municipality has January 24-hr average of -1 C. Tromsø averages -4 C in January with a daily high of -2 C, while July averages 12 C with high of 15 C. Temperatures are typically below freezing for about 5 months (8 months in the mountains), from early November to the beginning of April, but coastal areas are moderated by the sea: with more than 130 years of official weather recordings, the coldest winter temperature ever recorded in Tromsø is -20.1 C in February 1985.
+The all-time high for Troms is 33.5 C recorded in Bardufoss 18 July 2018.
 Thaws can occur even in mid-winter.
-There was often snow in abundance, and avalanches were not uncommon in winter.
+There is often snow in abundance, and avalanches were not uncommon in winter.
 With the prevailing westerlies, lowland areas east of mountain ranges have less precipitation than areas west of the mountains.

-Skibotn (elevation: 46 m) in Storfjord is the location in Norway which has recorded the most days per year with clear skies (no clouds).
-Winter temperatures in Målselv and Bardu can get down to -35 C, while summer days can reach 30 C in inland valleys and the innermost fjord areas, but 15 to 22 C is much more common.
+Skibotn (elevation: 46 m) in Storfjord Municipality is the location in Norway which has recorded the most days per year with clear skies (no clouds).
+Winter temperatures in Målselv Municipality and Bardu Municipality can get down to -35 C, while summer days can reach 30 C in inland valleys and the innermost fjord areas, but 15 to 22 C is much more common.
 Along the outer seaboard, a summer day at 15 C is considered fairly warm.

 Sunlight

-The aurora borealis is a common sight in the whole of the former Troms, but not in summer as there is no darkness.
+The aurora borealis is a common sight in the whole of Troms, but not in summer as there is no darkness.
 As with all areas in the polar latitudes, there are extreme variations in daylight between the seasons.
 As a consequence of this, the length of daylight increases (late winter and spring) or decreases (autumn) by 10 minutes from one day to the next.